-The Department of Revenue ("DOR") has denied the application for a new home tax credit submitted by & Land & pursuant to KRS 141.388.
-The application was faxed to the DOR on the sole basis of the DOR's denial of the credit is that this application was not submitted to the DOR in a timely manner.
+The Department of Revenue ("DOR") has denied the application for a new home tax credit submitted by and and pursuant to KRS 141.388.
+The application was faxed to the DOR on the pursuant to the DOR of the new home in question as 2009.
+The sole basis of the DOR's denial of the credit is that this application was not submitted to the DOR in a timely manner.